EpicEric/sandhole/book/src/exposing_your_first_service.md

 ## Requesting a particular subdomain/port

-After you [allow binding on any subdomain/port](configuration.md#allow-binding-on-any-subdomainsports), it's possible to configure which of these will be assigned to you.
+After the server owner [allows binding on any subdomain/port](configuration.md#allow-binding-on-any-subdomainsports), it's possible to configure which will be assigned to you.

 For example, to bind under `test.server.com`, we could use either of these commands: